 Falling on your hip is a common cause of a hip fracture.
 Improving your balance is as important as improving the strength of the muscles around your hips.

 Many of my patients often confuse the neck of the femur with the neck pain that they erroneously associate when they have osteoporosis.
 These are two separate things.
 The neck pain you experience is not caused by your osteoporosis (other than the anxiety caused by a low Bone Mineral Density test score).
-I explain this in my blog dedicated to neck pain osteoporosis.
+I explain this in my blog dedicated to osteoporosis neck pain.

-4. Why You Should Care About the Femoral Neck?
+Why You Should Care About the Femoral Neck Fractures?

-Why do we care about the femoral neck?
+Why do we care about the femoral neck fractures?
 There are certain parts of our body that has more soft bone, or trabecular bone.
 The femoral neck is one such area.
 Throughout our body, we have cortical bone — very hard bone — and we have the soft spongy bone.

 The long shaft of our femur has lots of cortical bone.
 It’s the type of bone that you would give your dog to chew on.
 Usually, it’s a cross-section of the femur of a cow.
 Your dog will chew on it for weeks sometimes because it’s very strong cortical bone.